Skip to main content

 The ultimate calculation can have significant consequences.
 For example:

-• If 3% of revenue (£150m) is apportioned to the review and comment section, VideoCorp is not liable for any fees and faces maximum fines of £18m (as this is greater than 10% of QWR).
+• If 3% of revenue (£150m) is apportioned, VideoCorp is not liable for any fees and faces maximum fines of £18m (as this is greater than 10% of QWR).

-• If 6% of revenue (£300m) is apportioned to the review and comment section, the firm is liable for ongoing fees (£60,000 per year based on 0.02%), additional fees to cover the initial costs of setting up the online safety regime, and maximum fines of £30m.
+• If 6% of revenue (£300m) is apportioned, the firm is liable for ongoing fees (£90,000 per year assuming 0.03%), additional fees to cover the initial costs of setting up the online safety regime, and maximum fines of £30m.

 Developing a Robust QWR Methodology

-Firms should identify which of their services, or which elements of their services, fall within scope of the OSA.
-This requires careful review of the regulations and guidance.
-Once scope is defined, firms should identify all revenue streams associated with regulated services.
+Firms should identify which elements of their regulated service(s) constitute a relevant part.
+This requires careful review of the regulation and guidance.
+Once scope is defined, firms should identify all revenue streams that may be at least partially referable to these relevant parts.
 It is key for firms to ensure consistency with how revenues have been recognised elsewhere.

-Where revenues can clearly be attributed to regulated services, as in the case of SocialCorp, the sum of these revenues constitutes QWR.
+Where revenues can clearly be attributed to specific regulated service(s) or relevant parts, as in the case of SocialCorp, the sum of these revenues constitutes QWR.
 In this case, firms should skip to Step 5.
 Otherwise, a just and reasonable approach to apportioning revenue must be developed.

 Figure 5: VideoCorp Case Study - continued

-In VideoCorp’s case, it is not immediately apparent which data points are most relevant.
-Different data points can point in different directions.
-Given this, firms should develop a framework to appropriately assess the relevance of the data.
+In VideoCorp’s case, it is not immediately apparent which data points are most relevant, particularly given each data point aligns with a different apportionment method set out above.
+Different data points can point in different directions, meaning firms should develop a framework to appropriately assess the relevance of the data.

-Ofcom has made it clear that it expects the apportionment approach to reflect the contribution of a service to a revenue stream.
-Therefore, it is important to articulate how regulated and non-regulated services generate value including how these contributions intersect.
-This is complex and requires a sound understanding of the firm’s specific business model, revenue generation mechanisms, and user behaviour.
+Applying and balancing these principles whilst developing a robust calculation methodology is a complex process.
+It requires a sound understanding of the firm’s specific business model, revenue generation mechanisms, and user behaviour.
 The exact approach will therefore vary by business and based on the available data.

-It is important for firms to consider the overall impact of different approaches to calculating QWR.
-Even if an approach is ‘just and reasonable’ in theory, it is important to consider whether the approach in reality, given data available, gives an output that reasonably reflects the relative contribution of the regulated service.
-The firm must be able to justify the ultimate choice they select with relevant data and analysis.
+Once calculated, firms should consider the full analysis, including assumptions made, to ensure they are able to justify their ultimate approach, including with relevant data and analysis.
+Even if an approach is just and reasonable in theory, it is important to consider whether the approach in reality, given data available, gives an output that reasonably reflects the relative contribution of the relevant parts of the regulated service(s).

-Following initial notification, Ofcom has indicated that it will issue requests for information on a rolling basis every charging year to ascertain QWR.
+Following initial notification, Ofcom has indicated it will issue information requests on a rolling basis for each new charging year, unless a firm submits a notification indicating they have fallen below the QWR threshold.
 Information requests from Ofcom carry significant weight and failure to comply in a timely way, including ensuring that any information provided is accurate in all material respects, could lead to enforcement action, including fines and, in extreme cases, criminal sanctions for individuals.

-Firms above the threshold should therefore implement annual processes to ensure their QWR calculation is up to date.
-This should include updating revenue figures and monitoring changes in regulations, business operations, and data availability which may affect the appropriate QWR calculation methodology.
+Firms above the threshold should therefore implement annual processes to ensure their QWR calculation is up to date, so they are prepared for information requests.
+This should include updating revenue figures and monitoring changes in regulation, business operations, and data availability which may affect the appropriate QWR calculation methodology.

 For firms with a calculated QWR below the threshold, it is not necessary to notify Ofcom.
 However, they should ensure they maintain a record of their calculation, methodology and supporting data, ready to supply on request.
 Firms must also notify Ofcom in the event their QWR goes above the threshold in future years.
 Given this, these firms should periodically update their calculation, particularly if there is a substantive change in their activities or revenue that might suggest an increase in QWR.